CVE-2025-8284

 Remediation

-Proactive Monitoring: Monitor access logs for the web interface for any unauthorized login attempts or requests from unexpected IP addresses.
+Proactive Monitoring: Audit logs for unauthorized access patterns or configuration changes occurring from unknown IP addresses.

 Exploitation status